adamchainz/pelican_novapost/content/django-testing-view-decorators.rst

        response_class = HttpResponseForbidden
        template_name = '403.html'

-Then, here is the test case!
+And, here is the test case!
 It seems quite long, but isn't it readable?
+The whole test lives in the
+TestCase: no external URLconf, no external views...

-* first we setup fakes or mocks for all dependencies: ``request.user``, ``test_func``, ``unauthorized`` view, ``forbidden`` view, and the view to be decorated.
+* First we setup fakes or mocks for all dependencies: ``request.user``, ``test_func``, ``unauthorized`` view, ``forbidden`` view, and the view to be decorated.
-* then we declare a ``run_decorated_view`` function to avoid repeating code.
+* Then we declare a ``run_decorated_view`` function to avoid repeating code.
-* finally we test the 3 main situations: unauthorized, forbidden, authorized.
+* Finally we test the 3 main situations: unauthorized, forbidden, authorized.

 .. code-block:: python